Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

 2. An overview of the setup we benchmarked
 ==========================================

-    Four distinct servers were used in the benchmarking process.
-They are:
+    Four distinct servers were used in the benchmarking process  Any further mention of 'test cluster' in this document refers to the following setup:

     Siyavula Performance 1